-As the Bureau of Fisheries reported in the 19th century, the presence of solid structures in the water near existing oyster populations were capable of increasing abundance, biomass, and diversity of the species.
-And this is still the case today.
+As the Bureau of Fisheries reported in the 19th century, solid structures in the water near existing oyster populations were found to be capable of increasing abundance, biomass, and diversity of the species.
 However, when the bottom is covered by sand and silt, larvae will not settle and survive.
 They need hard-structure surfaces such as cured shell material that can be strategically deployed near existing oyster populations so that oyster larvae can settle and grow to maturity.

-Oysters develop a three-dimensional reef architecture by settling onto hard-bottom surfaces, and they grow on top of each other for generations.
-The newly created habitat spacesalsoprovide shelter, a nursery, and foodsources for hundreds of other species, including worms, crabs, shrimp, and fish, as well as immobile organisms such as mussels, barnacles, and sea anemones, which settle between the growing oysters.
+Oysters develop a three-dimensional reef architecture by settling onto hard-bottom surfaces and growing on top of each other for generations.
+The newly created habitat also provides shelter, a nursery, and food sources for hundreds of other species, including worms, crabs, shrimp, and fish, as well as immobile organisms such as mussels, barnacles, and sea anemones, which settle between the growing oysters.

-Furthermore, oyster reefs protect the shorelines and local communities against wave attenuation, storm surges, and flooding, which are particularly important in the face of environmental challenges resulting from climate change and the increase in storms.
+Furthermore, oyster reefs protect the shorelines and local communities by increasing wave attenuation to minimize storm surges and flooding.
+This is particularly important in the face of environmental challenges resulting from climate change and the increase in storms.